ow2-chameleon/everest/src/site/markdown/hello-everest.md

 ### How to add resource to my manager ?

-With adding a *CREATE* relation in your manager.
+By adding a *CREATE* relation in your manager.

 We proceed in two step to add the relation :